notiflix/notiflix.github.io/src/_database/pages/home.md

 _dbHomeSlider:
   image: /content/media/home/notiflix-home-slider.svg
   title: welcome to <span>Notiflix</span>
-  description: Notiflix is a <span>JavaScript</span> library for client-side non-blocking notifications, popup boxes, loading indicators, and more that makes your web projects much better.
+  description: Notiflix is a pure <span>JavaScript</span> library for client-side non-blocking notifications, popup boxes, loading indicators, and more that makes your web projects much better.
   downloadInfo: Download the latest version of Notiflix.
   downloadCount: Notiflix has been downloaded {{x}} times.
   loading: Loading...